Mia Khalifa Successfully Used Twitter To Troll Athletes And Get A New Boyfriend

 She admitted that she’s currently “kind of seeing him,” but she didn’t reveal his name.
 Khalifa will have to keep her personal life a secret since her millions of adoring male fans would probably stalk him.

-[Featured image courtesy of Mia Khalifa/Twitter]
+[Featured Image by Mia Khalifa/Twitter]